 Boston Marathon Race Day: BOSTON

-The 2019 Boston Marathon Athletes with Disabilities Divisions and Programs include the Push Rim Wheelchair Division, the Visually Impaired Division, the Mobility Impaired Program (Runners), the Handcycle Program, and Duo Teams.
-More information on our AWD Divisions and Programs can be found here.
+- The Boston Marathon Para Athletes Divisions and Programs include the Wheelchair Division, Visually Impaired Division, Mobility Impaired Program (Runners), Handcycle Program, and Duo Teams.

 - Medical positions are typically filled by returning volunteers and volunteer groups.